adamcatley/adamcatley.github.io/docs/AirTag.md

     >*"When moved, any AirTag separated for a period of time from the person who registered it will make a sound to alert those nearby"* - [Source](https://support.apple.com/en-us/HT212227#:~:text=any%20AirTag%20separated%20for%20a%20period%20of%20time%20from%20the%20person%20who%20registered%20it%20will%20make%20a%20sound%20to%20alert%20those%20nearby)

     **Reality**: Sound alerts don't start until three days after separation.
 Even then, they only happen once motion is detected, for a maximum of 20 seconds of detected motion.
-The AirTag is then silent for 6 hours at a time between waiting for motion to make sound for a maximum of 20 seconds.
+The AirTag is then silent for 6 hours at a time between waiting for motion to make a sound for a maximum of 20 seconds.

     **Impact**: An AirTag unknowingly placed in someone's possessions can be used to track them for at least 3 days, enough to identify their routine.
 After that, it is likely to make noise for a maximum of 40 seconds a day during a normal commuting schedule (2 motion triggers >=6 hours apart).
 Movement is likely to coincide with a noisy environment while travelling or muffled by objects touching the white casing.